hekar/blog/source/_posts/2019-08-30-how-I-stopped-hopping.md

 3. Use your computer for performing tasks; as a means to an end
     - Treat your computer as a "Workstation".
 Computers are meant to do work.
 Avoid using them as a mechanism for entertainment or time wasting.

-Unfortunately I no longer have that TurboLinux disc anymore, but it holds an important part in my memory of the not only the introduction to Linux, but as the precursor to what would become an interest in software development.
+Unfortunately I no longer have that TurboLinux disc anymore, but it holds an important part in my memory of not only the introduction to Linux, but as the precursor to what would become an interest in software development.

 Open Source really opened up the idea of software development in a greater community and provided a much needed sense of purpose that sparked the beginning of a passion for building software.